 Scot G. DoyenPartner

-He is also actively involved representing insurance carriers in umbrella and excess coverage situations ranging from coverage opinions in these areas, to monitoring litigation and even assuming the defense of the insured.
-Mr. Doyen has been retained to advise insurance carriers in a broad range of factual and legal circumstances and scenarios, including such areas as:
+He is actively involved representing insurance carriers in excess coverage situations ranging from coverage opinions in these areas, to monitoring litigation and even assuming the defense of the insured.
+Scot has been retained to advise insurance carriers in a broad range of factual and legal circumstances and scenarios, including such areas as:

 - Bad faith and extra-contractual damages

 - Coverage disputes in various lines, including general liability, professional liability, property, business interruption, homeowners, and reinsurance

 - Interpretation of excess and umbrella liability policies, as well as unique manuscript policies

 - Coverage disputes in products liability litigation and business litigation